Roast Beef Brisket

 - 2-2.5 kg rolled Brisket or whatever size you need.

-I put it in my oven at 200 C electric uncovered for 30 minutes and then cover with silver foil very well (completely) turn it down to 110 C electric and leave overnight or in the Roasting Oven of Aga for 20 mins followed by Simmer Oven overnight.
+- I put it in my oven at 200 C/400 F/Gas Mark 6 uncovered for 30 minutes and then cover with silver foil very well (completely) turn it down to 110 C/225 F/Gas Mark ¼ and leave overnight or at least 9 hours) or in the Roasting Oven of Aga for 20 mins followed by Simmer Oven overnight.

-Wait for the juices to cool a little and take off half the fat, I save it to use for the roast potatoes.
+- Wait for the juices to cool a little and take off half the fat if there is a lot of it, I save it to use for the roast potatoes.

-Depending on how long the meat is out of the oven I will put it back in at about 170 C covered with silver foil to warm back up.
+- Depending on how long the meat is out of the oven I will put it back in at about 180 C/350 F/Gas Mark 4 covered with silver foil to warm back up and get to temperature.
 Another thing I have done is to carve the meat and then put in a roasting tray and cover with the gravy.
-You can then reheat, ideally covered with a wet and scrunched up before flattening back out, piece of baking paper followed by a top layer of silver foil.
-A bit of a faff but it keeps the meat so fresh if that's the right word!
+You can then reheat to temperature, ideally covered with a large piece of baking paper that has been run under the tap, scrunched up and then flattened out over the meat, followed by a top layer of silver foil.
+A bit of a faff but it keeps the meat so fresh, if that's the right word!